Chris-Barnard/d3-sample-dashboard/readme.md

-# Learn Redux
+# Sample D3 Dashboard

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+This is a sample project I'm working on to develop my skills with react and d3

+This connects to a custom back end api server that I have mocked together quickly with nodal.
+I'd like to publish all this to heroku at somepoint with the backend to share, but for now I have an old local data build on heroku at <d3-sample-dashboard.herokuapp.com>

 ## Running